novialife/Bengtbroder/README.md

    cd beerlens
    npm install

-   cd FastAPI/app
-   pip install -r requirements.txt
+   conda create -n Bengtbroder python==3.12 conda activate Bengtbroder cd FastAPI/app pip install -r requirements.txt

-3. Start the development servers
+4. Start the development servers

    In one terminal, run npm start in ./beerlens
    In another terminal, run uvicorn main:app in ./FastAPI/app

-4. Visit http://localhost:3000 in your browser to view the app.
+5. Visit http://localhost:3000 in your browser to view the app.

 ## Built With